xnought/currency-converter/README.md

 # currency-converter

 Supports three endpoints `/convert`, `/convert-all`, and `/supported-currencies`.
 All detailed below.
+If you want concrete examples, check out `index.html` for use examples of fetching from javascript.

 ## Setup